behnamasadi/software_quality_assurance/README.md

 };
 ```

-During the test we send an instance of mock class and during production we send an instance of real class:
+During the test, we send an instance of the mock class and during production, we send an instance of the real class:
 ```cpp
 TEST(Consumer, multiplier)
 {